dzackgarza/Notes/Conferences/UCSD Algebraic Geometry Jan 2019/Friday.md

 Pseudoautomorphisms: Birational map that is an isomorphism in codimension 1.
 (Can only happen in $\dim > 3$).

-Specific counterexample: obtain a divisor as the largest eigenvalue of a pullback map (theorem that the largest is real, all complex are smaller in modulus).
+Specific counterexample: obtain a divisor as the largest eigenvalue of a pullback map.
+It's a theorem that the largest is real, all complex are smaller in modulus.

 Computing $h^0$: preserved under pullback, and eventually lands in $\mathrm{Amp}(X)$ (the ample cone $\sim$ first quadrant in $H_2 \cross H_1$), where it is trivial to compute by Riemann-Roch, Euler characteristic.